Who is this suitable for?

 - Look through your bank statements and credit card statements and see if there are any subscriptions or other regular payments you don’t need.
 Tell the supplier you are cancelling your subscription, not just the bank.

-- Think twice about donations to charity.
-If you have credit card debt that you can’t clear, you are effectively borrowing at the rate of interest your credit card charges to give the money away.
+- Think twice about donations to charity or saving for the children.
+If you have credit card debt that you can’t clear, you are effectively borrowing at the rate of interest your credit card charges to give the money away… blitz your debts then you can afford to be more generous.

 If your utility bills are high